sociallyassistiverobotics/sar_social_stories/README.md

 #### ROBOT

 ROBOT is used to send the robot a speech and/or action command.
-Write it as a string containing what the robot should say and the actions the robot should do, following the format for RobotCommand messages defined in [sar\_robot\_command\_msgs](https://github.com/personal-robots/sar_robot_command_msgs "/sar_robot_command_msgs").
+For DO actions, write it as a string containing what the robot should say and the actions the robot should do, following the format for RobotCommand messages defined in [sar\_robot\_command\_msgs](https://github.com/personal-robots/sar_robot_command_msgs "/sar_robot_command_msgs").
 For example, the following would send a command to the robot to say "Hi, I am a robot" while smiling:

-`ROBOT   "Hi &lt;smile&rt;, I am a robot!"`
+`ROBOT   DO "Hi &lt;smile&rt;, I am a robot!"`

+You can also send other RobotCommand messages, for example:

+`ROBOT  SLEEP`

+The robot commands also include a few special commands that indicate that one of the robot commands from the STORY\_INTROS or STORY\_CLOSINGS lists should be used, such as:

+`ROBOT  STORY_INTRO`

 #### OPAL